charlie-vf/genshin-recipes-blog-api/README.md

 Environment Set-Up:

-To complete the following steps in Heroku, you will first need to:
+To complete the following steps in Heroku and the project workspace, you will first need to:

 - Clone/Fork this repository:
     - Beneath the repository name, click 'Code' and copy the clone HTTPS
     - Open your preferred IDE & navigate into the working directory you wish to clone into
     - Type 'git clone', paste the copied HTTPS & press enter

-- To setup with external database and image cloud storage:
+- Setup with external database and image cloud storage:
     - Visit ElephantSQL.com and create/login to your account
     - Select 'Create New Instance', choose a name, select TinyTurtle & tags can be left blank
     - Select the region which aligns with your location